subh83/DOSL/README.md

 ----------------------------------------

 Installation:
 DOSL is (to a large extent) template-based.
 There is nothing to build for the library itself.
-Simply include the file "dosl/dosl" in your code.
+Simply include the header "dosl/dosl" in your C++ code to use DOSL.
 You can (optionally) install the headers in the system folder by running
 ```
     sudo make install
 ```

-Quick compilation of examples:
+Quick compilation of examples in the `examples-dosl` folder:
 ```
     make examples
 ```
-Running the example programs:
+Running an example program:
 ```
     ./examples-dosl/<program_name>
 ```